 THE PLAY-ON GAME WITH THE ALPHABET

-With this Alphabet Game, start off by finding a word that starts with an “A” and point to the word, then the next person will find a word that starts with an “A” – do this until everyone who is playing has found a word that starts with an “A” – then proceed to the letter “B” and so on.
+With this alphabet game, start by finding a word that starts with an “A” and points to the name, then the next person will find a word that begins with an “A” – do this until everyone who is playing has found a word that starts with an “A” – then proceed to the letter “B” and so on.
 Not a winner in this game – just a fun game that everyone can play.

 SPOT THOSE HORSES

 Brown horses are worth 5 points, Black horses are worth 10 points, and White horses are worth 20 points.
 Any other color is 5 points.
 I remember as a kid my dad helping me find horses.
 That’s just one memory I have of him while on road trips to Colorado.